Your basket is currently empty!

 Plants Improve Productivity and Concentration

-Studies show that indoor plants can improve productivity, concentration and wellbeing by 47%.
+Studies with indoor plants for wellbeing show that indoor plants can improve productivity, concentration and wellbeing by 47%.
 They also boost memory by 20%.
 These stats are seriously impressive, and it’s all because plants have energy-boosting colours, aromas and oxygenating abilities that stimulate the thinking process.
 They also remove carbon dioxide from the air, helping you see things more clearly.
 Surround yourself with houseplants at your desk and they’ll help give you a much-needed productivity boost.
 You might be surprised at the results.

 Which Houseplants Help With Productivity and Concentration?